10 Secrets Traffic Cops Aren’t Telling You About Avoiding a Speeding Ticket

 Don’t speed—or at least keep it to a minimum

 John Roman Images/shutterstockYou can keep yourself and your loved ones safe—not to mention the people you’re sharing the road with—by simply observing the speed limit.
-Along with knowing these valuable safe driving strategies, slowing down makes a lot of sense—speeding is the number two cause of motor vehicle accidents.
+Slowing down makes a lot of sense—speeding is the number two cause of motor vehicle accidents.
 (Distracted driving is number one, drunk driving comes in third.)

 That said, as a general matter you can probably drive a few miles per hour above the speed limit without attracting the attention of police officers, according to every police officer we spoke to—including retired Police Captain Michael Palardy (Millburn, NJ).
 If the only thing you’re doing wrong is driving a few miles per hour over the speed limit, says Harold Hilliard, retired Plano, Texas police officer, you’ll probably be fine.